 Non-exam assessment

-Minimum Grade 6 in a Science or Double Science is recommended.
+Minimum Grade 6 in PE or Double Science is recommended.
 It is strongly encouraged that students play/coach at least one sport to a club/higher level.
 PE GCSE is not mandatory to apply for the course.

-We would expect students to attend 6th Form Games sessions and encourage students to take on 6th Form coaching roles where possible.
+We would expect students to attend Sixth Form Games sessions and encourage students to take on 6th Form coaching roles where possible.

 Physicists explore the fundamental nature of almost everything we know of.
 They probe the furthest reaches of the earth to study the smallest pieces of matter and venture far into space to discover exoplanets.
 Join them to enter a world deep beneath the surface of normal human experience.